UGA-Society-for-Cyber-Security/Cyber-Team/CTF/Walkthroughs/picoCTF_2019/Cryptography/Flags/README.md

 > What do the flags mean?

 If you are not familiar with nautical things this challenge might've stumped you at first.
-However, if you have ever been to arena you probably instantly knew where to look.
+However, if you have ever been to a marina you probably instantly knew where to look.
 The image given to us depicts a bunch of nautical flags.

 ![Nautical Flags](flag.png)